 And this He did; for He was "made under the law;" He was made "guilty;" He was made condemned by the law; He was counted, "made," as guilty as any man is guilty who is under the law.
 He was counted, "made," under condemnation as fully as any man is under condemnation because of his violation of the law.
-He was counted, "made," under condemnation as fully as any man is under the curse as completely as any man in the world has ever been, or ever can be, under the curse.
-For it is written: "He that is hanged ["on a tree"] is accursed of God" (Deut.
-21:23).
+He was counted, "made," under the curse as completely as any man in the world has ever been, or ever can be, under the curse.
+For it is written: "He that is hanged ["on a tree"] is accursed of God."
+Deuteronomy 21:23